gemerden/statemachine/README.md

 * Optimized for speed and memory efficient.

 ## Installation
-To install the module you can use: `pip install states3`
+To install the module you can use: `pip install states3`.
+It has no external dependencies, except optionally `graphviz` for creating an image of your state machine.

 ## Limitations
 This module only runs on Python >= 3.6.